PiotrJustyna/FanoutAPIV2/readme.md

 # readme

-Fanout API V1 - the project demonstrates how a task-heavy Web API would behave.
-The task fanout is done internally (in API runtime), the API is task-heavy.
+Fanout API V2 - the project demonstrates how a task-heavy Web API would behave.
+The task fanout is done in Orleans, the API is not task-heavy anymore.

 ## parameters